MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-setup-preview.md

 SymOptAutoPublics | false | This symbol option causes DbgHelp to search the public symbol table in a .pdb file only as a last resort.
 If any matches are found when searching the private symbol data, the public symbols will not be searched.
 This improves symbol search speed.
 SymOptDebug | false | This symbol option turns on noisy symbol loading.
 This instructs the debugger to display information about its search for symbols.

-For more information on symbol options, see [Symbol Options](symbol-options.md)
+For more information on symbol options, see [Symbol Options](symbol-options.md).

+#### Window layout settings

+ Window layout is saved globally and are not saved in the workspaces file.

+#### Workspaces XML file

 The workspace and target connection information is stored in XML format.